The Aasen House

 (Norwegian version) The founder of the Aasen House was Børre N. Aasen, who was a shopkeeper and shopowner in the area for nearly 50 years.

-Text: Per Bakke/Ivar Teigum Børre N. Aasen behind the counter in his shop.
+Text: Per Erling Bakke Adapted and translated into English by Ivar Teigum Børre N. Aasen behind the counter in his shop.

 The Aasen House is situated at the west side of the railway line, on the Ola Dahl Street across from Ottekren and Thon Hotel.

 Børre N. Aasen came from Biri by the lake Mjøsa in 1910.
 He started his career at Selsverket, four kilometers further north, before he moved to Otta.
 In 1919 he bought from Ottekren a patch of land across the main road which turned out to be too large for his purpose.
 The building was sold and has since served as an hotel, and as a base for public offices.
 Today the building has been converted into private apartments, and contains an institution for physiotherapeutic treatment.

 The Aasen house on Ola Dahl Street with the adjoining storehouse.